In this tutorial, you will learn how to add, edit, and delete categories in WP posts.

-(How to delete an individual category)
+(Deleting an individual category)

-(Click ‘OK’ to proceed)
+(Click ‘OK’ to delete the category)

-With the ‘Delete’ option selected in the drop down menu, click the ‘Apply’ button …
+With the ‘Delete’ option selected in the drop-down menu, click the ‘Apply’ button …

 (Deleting multiple categories)

-To edit a category, do this:
+To edit a category in WordPress, do this:

-(‘Edit Category’ screen)
+(‘Edit Category’ panel)

-Edit your details and click on the ‘Update Category’ button to save your changes …
+Edit your details and click Update Category to save your changes …

-WordPress Categories – Special Tip
+Post Categories – Useful Tip

 (Post category – ‘Uncategorized’)